kumahq/kuma/docs/madr/decisions/046-meshservice-multizone.md

 ##### Export field

 We can introduce `spec.export.mode` field to MeshService with values `All`, `None`.
-We want to have nested mode in export, so we can later extend api if needed.
+We want to have nested `mode` in `export`, so we can later extend api if needed.
 For example `spec.export.mode: Subset` and `spec.export.list: zone-a,zone-b`.
 On Kubernetes, this would be controlled via `kuma.io/export-mode` annotation on `Service` object.
 On Universal, where MeshService is synthesized from Dataplane objects, this would be controlled via `kuma.io/export-mode` tag on a Dataplane object.